Thandiwe Newton blasts ‘tragic’ Sean Penn for saying men have become ‘feminised’

 Thandiwe Newton has blasted Sean Penn after he claimed men in America had become “feminised”.

-Taking to Twitter to address Penn’s comments which he made to The Independent, Newton called him a “jibbering fool”.
+Taking to Twitter to address Penn’s comments made to The Independent, Newton called him a “jibbering fool”.

 The Westworld actor mocked Penn’s views with a series of tweets: “Dude what are you saying?
 Like for real?
 You’re a jibbering fool…you used to be sexy but now you’re just tragic.”